-The Accounting Transfer Pathway offers students a powerful option: the opportunity to complete an Associate of Science degree with course credits that directly transfer to designated accounting bachelor's degree programs at Minnesota State universities.
+The Business Transfer Pathway AS offers students a powerful option: the opportunity to complete an Associate of Science degree with course credits that directly transfer to designated business bachelor's degree programs at Minnesota State universities.
 The curriculum has been specifically designed so that students completing this pathway degree and transferring to one of the seven Minnesota State universities enter the university with junior-year status.
-All courses in the transfer pathway associate degree directly transfer and apply to designated bachelor's degree programs in a related field.
+Emphasis is on contemporary business practices through coursework in management, marketing, economics, accounting, technology and communications.
+All courses in the Transfer Pathway associate degree will directly transfer and apply to the designated bachelor's degree programs in a related field.